thobl/triangle-counting/README.md

 # Counting Triangles #

 Comparing some algorithms for counting triangles of a graph.
-The purpose of this is mostly to illustrate how some theoretical considerations concerning the asymptotic running time impact actual performance.
+The purpose of this is mostly to illustrate for my algorithms lecture, how some theoretical considerations concerning the asymptotic running time impact actual performance.
 All experiments are done on sparse graphs (average degree *10*) with heterogeneous degree distribution (power law with exponent *2.2*).

 ## Algorithms ##